canonical/k8s-snap/docs/src/snap/explanation/epa.md

    network device to be partitioned into multiple virtual functions (VFs), each of which can be assigned to a virtual machine or container as a separate network interface.
--  **Direct Hardware Access**: By providing direct access to the physical network device, SR-IOV bypasses the software-based network stack, reducing overhead and improving network performance and latency.
+-  **Direct hardware access**: By providing direct access to the physical network device, SR-IOV bypasses the software-based network stack, reducing overhead and improving network performance and latency.
--  **Improved Network Throughput**: Applications can achieve higher network throughput as SR-IOV enables high-speed data transfer directly between the network device and the application.
+-  **Improved network throughput**: Applications can achieve higher network throughput as SR-IOV enables high-speed data transfer directly between the network device and the application.
--  **Reduced CPU Utilisation**: Offloading network processing to the hardware reduces the CPU load on the host system, freeing up CPU resources for other tasks and improving overall system performance.
+-  **Reduced CPU utilisation**: Offloading network processing to the hardware reduces the CPU load on the host system, freeing up CPU resources for other tasks and improving overall system performance.
--  **Isolation and Security**: Each virtual function (VF) is isolated from others, providing security and stability.
+-  **Isolation and security**: Each virtual function (VF) is isolated from others, providing security and stability.
 This isolation ensures that issues in one VF do not affect other VFs or the physical function (PF).
--  **Dynamic Resource Allocation**: SR-IOV supports dynamic allocation of virtual functions, enabling resources to be adjusted based on application demands without requiring changes to the physical hardware setup.
+-  **Dynamic resource allocation**: SR-IOV supports dynamic allocation of virtual functions, enabling resources to be adjusted based on application demands without requiring changes to the physical hardware setup.
--  **Enhanced Virtualization Support**: SR-IOV is particularly beneficial in virtualised environments, enabling better network performance for virtual machines and containers by providing them with dedicated network interfaces.
+-  **Enhanced virtualisation support**: SR-IOV is particularly beneficial in virtualised environments, enabling better network performance for virtual machines and containers by providing them with dedicated network interfaces.
--  **Kubernetes Integration**: Kubernetes supports SR-IOV through the use of network device plugins, enabling the automatic discovery, allocation, and management of virtual functions.
+-  **Kubernetes integration**: Kubernetes supports SR-IOV through the use of network device plugins, enabling the automatic discovery, allocation, and management of virtual functions.
 -  **Compatibility with Network Functions Virtualization (NFV)**: SR-IOV is widely used in NFV deployments to meet the high-performance networking requirements of virtual network functions (VNFs), such as firewalls, routers and load balancers.
--  **Reduced Network Latency**: As network packets can bypass the hypervisor's virtual switch, SR-IOV significantly reduces network latency, making it ideal for latency-sensitive applications.
+-  **Reduced network latency**: As network packets can bypass the hypervisor's virtual switch, SR-IOV significantly reduces network latency, making it ideal for latency-sensitive applications.